AI memory

 If software is going to remember that, privacy cannot be an afterthought.

-Useful memory and surveillance are not the same thing.
+Useful memory is a different thing from surveillance.
 AI can hold your context to help you return to it without harvesting it, profiling you, or selling it.
-Private memory is a design choice — and it is the one Naya makes.
+Private memory is a design choice, and it is the one Naya makes.

+You try an app that remembers things for you, and a few days in you feel a small flinch about what it now knows.
 The meeting you were nervous about.
 The decision you kept postponing.
-The person whose message changed your mood.
-The project that keeps resurfacing.
-The private note you captured at midnight because you did not want to forget what the day made clear.
+The note you typed at midnight because you did not want to lose what the day made clear.

 The more a system remembers,